Re-discover body's innate intelligence.

 - strengthening of tendons & ligaments;

-- increased sensitivity and perception;
+- efficient sensitivity and perception;

 - endurance through breathing;